rafisnaen/MightDragon/README.md

 - Attack the dragon until the dragon's hp runs out.
 - Can buy potions by current currencies to increase stats.
 - If you die, it will be repeated from the checkpoint stage.
-- Checkpoints will be set every 5 stages.
+- Checkpoints will be set every 5 stages.  <br/>
+  Me and my 2 friends ( shout out to jeremy and gilmore ) was made this code.
+Got 100/100 score from our university.